PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 * Use U-Boot to verify the Linux kernel, device tree and normal world boot script using Verified Boot, as used in Chrome OS.
 * The TEE must be initialized early on in the boot sequence to reduce the probability of its integrity being compromised.
 * Boot time verification can be limited to verifying all steps up to and including the Linux Kernel.
 Other software components must also be verified, but not necessarily during the boot process; to avoid significantly impacting boot time, software components held in the root file system or other mounted read-only file systems may be verified on-demand (as and when files are accessed).
-* dm-verity (REF1) will be used to check the integrity of the read-only root FS.
 * Only allow development images to run on development devices; it must not be possible to run a development image on a production device.

 ## Trusted Firmware